google-marketing-solutions/abcds-detector/README.md

         *   **Combination of LLMs and Annotations:** For features requiring both structured data and nuanced understanding, especially those involving reasoning and calculations.
     *   The specific evaluation method for each feature is determined by extensive research and testing during pipeline implementation.

-5.  **Custom Evaluation Functions for Full ABCD:**
+5.  **Custom Evaluation Functions for Core ABCDs:**
-    *   For **Full ABCD evaluation**, users can now implement their own custom evaluation functions for individual features.
+    *   For **Core ABCDs evaluation**, users can now implement their own custom evaluation functions for individual features.
 This is particularly useful for scenarios requiring a unique combination of LLMs and Annotations.
     *   Simply ensure your custom function complies with the defined interface and returns the expected standard evaluation response.
 You can return either True/False or an object with the evaluation details, please see the `VIDEO_RESPONSE_SCHEMA` object in `models.py` for more details.

 6.  **Dynamic and Configurable Features:**